OmiyaGames/omiya-games-mvc/Documentation~/manual/model.md

 using UnityEngine;
 using UnityEngine.UI;

-namespace Game
-{
 public class CustomView : MonoBehaviour
 {
 	CustomModel model;

 	[SerializeField]
 	TextInput input;

 	void Start()
 	{
 		// Retrieve the CustomModel
 		// Note: if ModelFactory.Create<CustomModel>() hasn't been called yet,
 		// this line *will* throw an exception! model = ModelFactory.Get<CustomModel>();

 		// Update text input value
 		input.text = model.text;
 	}

 	// Called by the submit button
 	public void OnSubmitClicked()
 	{
 		// Let the controller define the behavior of this submit button if(model != null)
 		{
 			model.ChangeText?.Invoke(this, input.text);
-			}
 		}
 	}
 }